-The Greek historian Thucydides wrote many centuries ago that the study of history is of value to any "who desire an exact knowledge of the past as an aid to the interpretation of the future. .."
+The Greek historian Thucydides wrote many centuries ago that the study of history is of value to any "who desire an exact knowledge of the past as an aid to the interpretation of the future."
 In a diverse and interdependent world, the study of History provides students with the tools to make sense of both the past and present, and to prepare for the future.
 We cannot hope to address America's contemporary racial dilemmas without understanding the history of slavery and Manifest Destiny.
-Nor can we grasp today's global patterns of poverty and prosperity without grappling with the history of immigration that has made California's Central Valley such a diverse region is intertwined with both global and national histories of war, revolution, commerce, culture, and politics.
+Nor can we grasp today's global patterns of poverty and prosperity without grappling with the history of empire and the spread of capitalism.
+The long history of immigration that has made California's Central Valley such a diverse region is intertwined with both global and national histories of war, revolution, commerce, culture, and politics.